LiaNB26/ShoppingCart-ReactApp/README.md

 	4. once clicking on the Buy button, all items from cart will be removed and page will go back to home page

-Used State and Class components to write this app
+Used State and Class components to write this app <br />
 Used grid css layout, and React Router